 Your personal data will only be disclosed to those of our employees or workers that have a need for such access for the purpose for which it was collected.
 Your personal data will not be disclosed to any other individuals or other entities except in the following circumstances:

-- In order to protect the rights, property or safety of our business, our employees and workers, customers, suppliers and others.
-This includes exchanging information with other companies and organisations for the purposes of fraud prevention and credit risk reduction.
+- To protect the rights, property or safety of our business, our employees and workers, customers, suppliers and others.
+This includes exchanging information with other companies and organisations for fraud prevention and credit risk reduction

-We may disclose your personal information to any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as such terms are defined in section 1159 of the UK Companies Act 2006 (as amended from time to time).
+We may disclose your personal information to any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries.

-If we or substantially all of our assets are acquired by a third party, in which case personal data that we hold about our customers will be one of the transferred assets.
+If a third party acquires us or substantially all of our assets, personal data that we hold about our customers will be one of the transferred assets.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-Some of our employees and certain of our group companies are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data inside and outside the EEA.
+Most of our employees and our group companies are based outside the European Economic Area (EEA), so their processing of your personal data will involve a transfer of data inside and outside the EEA.

 Whenever we transfer your personal data out of or into the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented: